Where Do I Find Myself on the Technological Adoption Curve?

 If I were to place myself along the spectrum of the Diffusions of Innovations Curve, I would place myself in the top 10% of adopters-putting me squarely in the “early adopters” category.
 I believe myself to fall within this category based on two factors:

-• My current hobbies and interests.
+• my current hobbies and interests.

 In my previous role, I served as a methods/procedures process engineer.
 I collected data to identify opportunities for process, communication, and training improvements.
-Additionally, I worked to improve measurable operating efficiencies and customer satisfaction scores by implementing improved troubleshooting processes and best practices.
+Additionally, I worked to improved measurable operating efficiencies and customer satisfaction scores by implementing improved troubleshooting processes and best practices.
 Many of these changes were guided by the principles of Lean and Six Sigma methodologies and measurement tools.
 We used technologies to help call center agents better serve customers.
 For instance, I created the first technical troubleshooting “decision tree/branched” user interface for the national knowledge management system, global customer relationship management system, and ATT.com.
-To my knowledge, using programmed decision flows based on symbolic logic to assist internal and external clients in troubleshooting cellular devices had never been done.
+To my knowledge using programmed decision flows based on symbolic logic to assist internal and external clients troubleshoot cellular devices had never been done.

 Valente, T. W. (1996).
 Social network thresholds in the diffusion of innovations.
 Social networks, 18(1), 69-89.